rajewski/rajewski.github.io/_posts/2016-04-21-SolGenomics.markdown

 ![Nobtusifolia Series](../assets/images/IMG_1325.jpg)

 ---
 Throughout the evolution of flowering plants (angiosperms) there have been many evolutionary transitions from an ancestral dry fruit to a more derived fleshy fruit.
-My current research examines the genetic mechanisms behind this economically and ecologically important trait in the nightshade family of plants (Solanaceae).
+My dissertation research examined the genetic mechanisms behind this economically and ecologically important trait in the nightshade family of plants (Solanaceae).

 <figure>
     <img src="../assets/images/Solanaceae Annotated.jpg" alt="Sarkinen Phylogeny"/>
     <figcaption>Solanaceae phylogeny after Särkinen, et al, 2014.
 Fleshy-fruited taxa in red, dry-fruited taxa in black.</figcaption>
 </figure>

 In nightshades, early-diverging species like tobacco or petunia generally have a dry, dehiscent, capsular fruit, while later-diverging species like tomato or pepper have an edible, fleshy berry.
-Along with another grad student in [Amy Litt's](https://plantbiology.ucr.edu/people/faculty/litt.html) lab at UCR, we are investigating the developmental and evolutionary basis of dry vs fleshy fruits.
-My research specifically focuses on the dry-fruited species desert tobacco (<em>Nicotiana obtusifolia</em>) and aims to determine the role transcriptional networks involving homologs of the <em>Arabidopsis</em> transcription factor <em>FRUITFULL</em>.
+Along with another grad student in [Amy Litt's](https://plantbiology.ucr.edu/people/faculty/litt.html) lab at UCR, we investigated the developmental and evolutionary basis of dry vs fleshy fruits.
+My research specifically focused on the dry-fruited species desert tobacco (<em>Nicotiana obtusifolia</em>), but I extended the focus of this work into wild tomato (*Solanum pimpinellifolium*), *Arabidopsis thaliana*, and melon (*Cucumis melo*).

-I am also involved in some early work extending this project into other species in the nightshade family with different evolutionary origins of dry and fleshy fruits.
-This includes the genus <em>Datura</em>, which has reverted back to a dry-fruit, and the genus <em>Cestrum</em>, which has independently evolved fleshy berries.

 ---

-Currently, this project has one phenomenal undergraduate student working on it with me, as well as a number of very skilled past undergraduate 'alumni'.
+This project has had several phenomenally skilled past undergraduate 'alumni'.

-### Current People

 ##### Jessica Le
 <img src="../assets/images/File Nov 15, 1 50 57 PM.jpeg" alt="Jessica Le" width="200"/>

-3rd year, Biology, UCR, Sept 2017 to Present

----
-### Past People

-##### Kevan Elkins, current lab technician at UCR
+##### Kevan Elkins
 <img src="../assets/images/Kevan Elkins.png" alt="Kevan Elkins" width="150"/>

 ##### Ashley Henry, graduate student at UW-Madison